PRRInc/isp-merge-sort-/readme.md

 Subarrays of 0 or 1 item are always sorted.

 Contains a Recursive algorithm that continuously splits the array in half by having the mergeSort function call itself until subarrays with only 1 index each are reached.
-A recursive function calls itself until a base conditin is reach (in this case reaching subarrays with only 1 element in each---considered sorted by default), which allows it to exit out of the recursive function call loop.
+A recursive function calls itself until a base conditin is reached (in this case reaching subarrays with only 1 element in each---considered sorted by default), which allows it to exit out of the recursive function call loop.

 ## Algorithm Description